 How to Get There: From Dorchester town centre, head west.
 On entering Poundbury, take the third exit off the second roundabout.
-Continue to follow the road until it reaches the square.
-There is plenty of parking avaliable.
+Continue to follow the road until it reaches the square, with plenty of parking available.

 Dogs: In accordance with the Countryside Code and any notices on route.

 Refreshments: The Duchess of Cornwall, at the start of the walk, and The Sun Inn, approximately half way along the route.
 Many other alternatives are in the town of Dorchester.

 |Walk||Wander (Green)||Walk (Orange)||Hike (Red)|